censorship-no-archive/ceno1/doc/threatModel.md

 exchanging encrypted messages, but won't be able to find out the actual content.
-In a few words, even though adversaries (such as your Internet Service Provider) will be able to see that you are using a censorship circumvention tool, it will be very difficult for them to know what you are using it for.
+In a few words, even though adversaries (such as your Internet Service Provider) will be able to see that you are using a censorship circumvention tool, it will be extremely difficult for them to know what you are using it for.

 #### Plausible deniability